 Digital Frog 2.5

-A full, physician recommended, interactive frog dissection, Digital Frog 2.5 includes all major body systems, an in-depth anatomy section with more than 70 detailed screens, and an ecology section that examines the diversity of frogs.
+A physician recommended, interactive frog dissection, Digital Frog 2.5 includes all major body systems, an in-depth anatomy section with more than 70 detailed screens, and an ecology section that examines the diversity of frogs.
 Click here for a video demonstration of Digital Frog 2.5 with Board-certified pathologist Dr. Nancy Harrison.
 Visit this page for an exclusive 30% discount on Digital Frog products.